Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 Difficulty: Hard

-In Starvation Creek State Park you’ll find a few different hiking trails.
+In Starvation Creek State Park, you’ll find a few different hiking trails.
 However, if you want to see all the sights, you’ll take the Mount Defiance Trail.

-The good news is that you’ll see all these falls within about two miles from the parking lot, so you don’t have to do the whole loop if you aren’t up for it.
-However, if you do the whole thing, you’ll pass by the gorgeous Warren Lake.
+The good news is that you’ll see all these falls within about two miles of the parking lot, so you don’t have to do the whole loop if you aren’t up for it.

 8. Wahkeena and Multnomah Falls Loop Trail